ziaahsan/Laravel/procedures/README.md

 Simply clone Laravel direcrtory and `npm install` inside the `procedures` directory.
 This will install required modules from node pacakge manager.
 Once installed you can perform `npm run watch` to see the build status and other errors regarding `Mix`.

-1. Lastly don't forget to import the .sql (perform `npm artisan migrate` to import the sql tables).
+1. Lastly don't forget to import the .sql (perform `php artisan migrate` to import the sql tables).
 2. Don't forget to change `.env`

 ```bash